pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

 </div>

 ## App Experience on Windows
-Once your PWA has been installed by the user (either through the Store or Edge) Windows will treat this PWA just like any other app on Windows.
+Once your PWA has been installed by the user (either through the Store or Edge), Windows will treat this PWA just like any other app on Windows.
 Your PWA can be pinned to the Taskbar and Start Menu:

 <img src="/docs/windows/pwa-api-documentation/taskbar.png" width="350px" alt="A screenshot of a PWA in the taskbar" />

-Your PWA will also open in its own Window:
+Your PWA will also open in its own window:

 <img src="/docs/windows/pwa-api-documentation/in-window.png" width="350px" alt="A screenshot of the PWA running in its own window" />